aherbert/gdsc-smlm/docs/calibration_plugins.rst

      - If ``true`` then molecules that are outside the depth-of-field for the maximum ``gap`` distance can re-enter the depth-of-field and start a new track.
 Otherwise the molecule is lost.
 Restarts allows an increase in tracks starting close to the edge of the depth-of-field.

    * - Half-life
-     - The molecule half-life within the depth-of-field.
+     - The molecule half-life.
 This is required when using ``Restarts`` to allow the molecules to bleach.
 Set to zero to disable when not using ``Restarts``.

    * - Min D
      - The minimum diffusion coefficient in the simulation.